jolicode/Badass-Pageflow/README.md

 The [Titanium Alloy](https://github.com/appcelerator/alloy) "Badass Pageflow" widget allows to manage flows of pages: open a child window, go back to the parent window, close the current pageflow, move to a page by its index, etc.

 A "Pageflow" is therefore comparable to a [NavigationGroup](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iPhone.NavigationGroup), except it is cross-platform and it allows a greater personnalization.
+In particular, the Pageflow widget allows to translate in every direction, and not only on a horizontal path.

 ## Compatibility